LuRsT/backup/README.md

-You might say that this is an over complication of `cp file{,.old}` and you are correct, this is an overcomplication of cp + expansions, I created this for two reasons, to avoid mistakes like `cp file{,old}` that are easy to overlook, and for people who don't know and don't want to know about bash expansions.
+You might say that this is an over complication of `cp file{,.old}` and you are correct, this is an overcomplication of cp + expansions, I created this for two reasons, to avoid mistakes like `cp file{,old}` that are easy to overlook (which may cause you to override or misplace the copy), and for people who don't know and don't want to know about bash expansions.